 Likewise, dirty solar panels, smog, and even wildfire smoke can all reduce solar electricity generation.
 Therefore, some solar homeowners may need to clean their panels periodically to prevent dirt, pollen, bird droppings, debris, etc., from accumulating on the face of the solar module.

-Due to degradation, solar panel efficiency decreases by a fraction of a percent over time, but not all panels degrade at the same rate.
-The panel manufacturer's power performance guarantee offers some indication of what someone can expect from a module over time by looking at the guaranteed output at the end of the warranty period.
+Due to degradation, solar panel output decreases by a fraction of a percent over time, but not all panels degrade at the same rate.
+The panel manufacturer's power performance guarantee offers some indication of what someone can expect for solar panel output over time by looking at the guaranteed output at the end of the warranty period.

 Solar panel degradation can be particularly concerning if home energy use increases over time, perhaps from installing an electric vehicle charging station or switching to an electric heating system.
 Even if the solar system was sized to produce 100% of the home’s electricity, solar panel degradation can prohibit this as the system ages and production decreases somewhat.